-Nothing tastes delicious than a beef brisket or pork ribs with your family over a weekend.
+Nothing tastes more delicious than beef brisket or pork ribs with your family over a weekend.
 The juicy and tender smoked meat goes amazing with all side dishes and works like a charm with cold white wine or beer.

 If you want to find answers to all your burning questions, you will have to dig into this article.
 So, without further ado, read on.